wp-plugins/olevmedia-shortcodes/readme.txt

 * __Marker__
 * __Recent Posts__
 * __Table__ (styling)
-* __Pricing tables__ (itís responsive)
+* __Pricing tables__ (it‚Äôs responsive)
 * __Video__ (insert responsive video from YouTube, Vimeo, etc.)
 * Few more shortcodes

 = Features =

-Plugin provides handy shortcodes generator interface, so you donít need to remember all codes, just click the button at the editor toolbar and get the shortcode!
+Plugin provides handy shortcodes generator interface, so you don‚Äôt need to remember all codes, just click the button at the editor toolbar and get the shortcode!

 Shortcodes layout is responsive, so they are nicely displayed on mobile devices.